 So, Is Wearable Technology All Hype?

 No, it’s not.
 As the study results indicate, even those who used wearable technology lost weight.
 That means that using the technology still helped the participants become healthier.
 And that’s something, right?
 Especially if this technology is what it takes to help you work out and eat healthy in the first place.
+It is still safe to say that wearable technology like the sauna blanket from MiHigh still works.

 Furthermore, other independent studies have shown that using wearable technology to complement a traditional weight loss plan resulted in improved weight loss and dietary behaviors.
 In particular, this technology was deemed critical in helping people maintain their healthy weight after losing weight the “traditional” way.
 This conclusion was established in a systematic review done on technology and its impact to weight loss by Sapna Batheja published in The FASEB Journal earlier in the year.